enobil/enobil.github.io/_posts/2022-07-27-proposal-start-writing-integration-tests.markdown

 Integration tests ensure the implementation is actually working reliably and correctly in various scenarios, end-to-end.

 Unit tests also provide a fundamental level of testing, but it still has blind spots for majority of correctness and reliability problems.
-In other words, the end to end functionality may not work at all even if there is a high unit test coverage and all unit tests passing.
-Because the actual end to end functionality involves much more potential points of failure that unit tests will never be able to cover by design.
+In other words, the end-to-end functionality may not work at all even if there is a high unit test coverage and all unit tests passing.
+Because the actual end-to-end functionality involves much more potential points of failure that unit tests will never be able to cover by design.
 Therefore, integration tests are cruical to make sure a service API is actually working correctly in various scenarios.
 Unit tests have their place and benefits too, unit tests should be still written for other reasons, but the actual guarantee about "whether if a service is working or not" can only be provided by integration tests.

 There are numerous high impact reasons to write integration tests as part of the software development workflow.